bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/clients.md

 It may take a bit to download and unpackage the various components.

+Check to see if it created a non-blank `/var/lib/dpkg/statoverride` file, and if it did, delete the content (ie, leave a blank file in its place).
+See [this troubleshooting item](troubleshooting.html#statoverride).

 Don't forget to edit `/etc/apt/sources.list` and other client-specific settings.

 ## {id="arch"} Arch Linux